imfl/beautiful-jekyll/investment-strategies/index.md

 ### More Information

-This project is an academic project that I did together with Wei Jian and Xing Siyu, for [*MAFS 6010K Algorithmic Quantitative Finance*](http://cting.x10host.com/AQF/AQF.html), a master-level course that I took at the Math department at HKUST in Summer 2017.
+This project is an academic project that I did together with Wei Jian and Xing Siyu, for [*MAFS 6010K Algorithmic Quantitative Finance*](http://cting.x10host.com/AQF/AQF.html), a postgraduate-level course that I took at the Math department at HKUST in Summer 2017.

 This project was supervised by Prof. Christopher Ting from the Singapore Management University.